OSGeo/gdal/gdal/doc/source/drivers/vector/mvt.rst

 MVT: Mapbox Vector Tiles
 ========================

+.. versionadded:: 2.3

-Starting with GDAL 2.3, the MVT driver can read and write Mapbox Vector Tile files, as standalone files, uncompressed or gzip-compressed (typical extensions are .pbf, .mvt, .mvt.gz), or a tileset at a given zoom level of such files.
+The MVT driver can read and write Mapbox Vector
+Tile files, as standalone files, uncompressed or gzip-compressed (typical extensions are .pbf, .mvt, .mvt.gz), or a tileset at a given zoom level of such files.
 Write support requires GDAL to be built with